ernsheong/jonlinblog.com/source/blog/2020-07-07-serial-loser.html.markdown

 I also started work on Readerize, potentially an alternative to Feedly and Google Reader.
 It's still in 70% development, but frankly I am lacking the big motivational push to launch it.
 I fear it may be another PageDash, i.e. a failure.

 PageDash, my first product, is taking in about RM2000 per year, which is really nothing.
 Honestly, I am still mulling if I should retire the service.
+I tried adding Japanese localization earlier this year, expecting an uptick in Japanese users, but that didn't happen.

 FindTutor.my is yet another distraction that I started during my previous self-employment stint.
 It is actually bringing in some money, but to me it is just a distraction.
 I don't really want to be a tutor agent.
 Somehow it was an accidental business opportunity that kinda got traction.
 Ironically, it brought in more revenue compared to all my software stuff.